-The Treponema species that cause bejel, pinta, and yaws are morphologically and serologically indistinguishable from the agent of syphilis, T. pallidumsubsp pallidum.
+The Treponema species that cause bejel, pinta, and yaws are morphologically and serologically indistinguishable from the agent of syphilis, T. pallidum subspecies pallidum.

 Disease is spread by close body contact, typically between children living in conditions of poor hygiene.

 As in syphilis, the typical course is an initial mucocutaneous lesion, followed by diffuse secondary lesions, a latent period, and late destructive disease.